 There’s nothing sus about the way Gen Zers game.
 Not only do they enjoy playing games for entertainment, to escape into new worlds, and to unwind, they’re also switching on their favorite games to connect with new players and bond with their friends.

-Here, we grab the controller and jump in to discover the latest attitudes and behaviors of Gen Z gamers, and learn how expanding your audience, building communities, leaning into influencers, and offering ways for people to monetize their hobby can help create memorable experiences for players.
+Here, we grab the controller and jump in to discover the latest attitudes and behaviors of Gen Z gamers and what this means for the future of gaming: how expanding your audience, building communities, leaning into influencers, and offering ways for people to monetize their hobby can help create memorable experiences for players.

 Multiplayer mode: Rethink the people that make up your audience